 That being said ...we think you'll fall in love with some of the desserts there, like these "freak monster milkshakes"!

-Want some more tips speicially for Lithaunia?
-Well, we got your covered!
-Check out all these hidden gems, travel tips and vacation destinations around Lithuania.
+Check out all these hidden gems, travel tips and vacation destinations around Europe.
 Or, you can click below to get more info about volunteering in Lithuania with the International Language Programs!